timnat/DifCover/README.md

 	Q2 – average coverage of valid bases across all merged bed intervals for sample2

-	W1 – is sum of coverages of merged bed interval for sample1

-	W2 – is sum of coverages of merged bed interval for sample2

-	R = W1/W2, if W2>0

-	R = W1/CC0, if W2=0
+	if Q2=0, than R=Q1/CC0; else R = Q1/Q2.

 	If coverage of sample2 is zero for a given window, the program employs a conservative continuity correction to prevent division by zero, replacing zero values with an arbitrary small value CC0 corresponding to alignment of 0.5 reads over the interval.
 CC0 is a predefined constant, but we may update this parameter in the future.
-5. ** The program from_unionbed_to_ratio_per_window_CC0_v2 calculates R differently:

-        if Q2=0, than R=Q1/CC0; else R = Q1/Q2.

 ### run stage (3)
 $FOLDER_PATH/from_ratio_per_window__to__DNAcopy_output.sh sample1_sample2.ratio_per_w_CC0_a10_A219_b10_B240_v1000_l500 1.095